biryb/FIpy/README.md

 3. It merges all the data into one large dataframe<br>
 4. It merges m/z values in the dataframe based on similarity (rows with m/z 143.1221 and m/z 143.1220 would be combined)<br>
 5. It filters out ions that were present in less than 50% of the files
+6. It writes the resulting dataframe into .xlsx file

 # Data requirements
 This script uses flow injection-MS1 data.
 It's been tested with 1 minute injections as in Fuhrer et al 2011 (https://pubs-acs-org.ezp-prod1.hul.harvard.edu/doi/10.1021/ac201267k), but could theoretically use any flow injection data.
 While developed for TOF's, there's no explicit parameters to exclude using it on Orbitrap data - however, it requires a high-resolution detector to produce meaningful outputs.